lsgordon/2026-Summer-Internships/README.md

     Click on the Issues tab at the top of this repository.
     Click the "New Issue" button.
-    Follow the format of the template and give all the required info
+    Follow the format of the template and give all the required info.

 Let's work together to make this the best resource for 2026 tech interns! 🌍
 | Company Name | Role | Location | Application Link | Date |